hansroh/skitai/README.rst

 Conclusion
 `````````````````````````

-Above example pattern is just one of my implemetation.
+Above example pattern is just one of my implemetation with async models.

-It can be extended and changed into NoSQL or even RESTful/RPC with Skitai corequest.
+It can be extended and changed into NoSQL or even RESTful/RPC with any Skitai corequest object which has same 5 methods - dispatch, wait, fetch, one and commit.

 Miscellaneous